The ACTR Student Summer Internship

 Hours: flexible, upon the agreement

-For external internship funding: 8 weeks and 240 hours - 30 hrs/week for 8 weeks
+For external internship funding: 8 weeks and 240 hours - 30 hrs/week for 8 weeks or 20 hours a week for 12 weeks

 For more details about the internship and to learn how ACTR will support the intern through mentorship, professional development, and/or other opportunities of growth, please check here.